How To Cook Couscous

 How to cook couscous

-sauteed vegetables in a skillet.
+raw chopped vegetables in a skillet.

-mixed couscous with vegetables in a skillet.
+fluffed couscous in a bowl.

 • Maintain the 1:1 liquid ratio.
-Use one cup of water or stock for every cup of couscous, this will ensure a perfect consistency if you need to scale the recipe up or down.
+Use one cup of water or stock for every cup of couscous; this will ensure a perfect consistency if you need to scale the recipe up or down.

 Storage instructions